gnosischain/validator-node-dockerized/README.md

     $ cd validator-node-dockerized
     ```

-3. In order to be a validator, you need to have a mining address and a private key for it.
+3. To be a validator, you need to have a mining address and a private key for it.
 Name your JSON keystore file as `key` and put it to the `validator-node-dockerized` directory.
 Put keystore's password to `password` file.

-4. Config `.env` file.
+4. Copy `.env.example` to `.env` and configure the `.env` file.
 There are a few settings you need to define:

     ```
     ETHSTATS_ID=[validator_name]